tom-burzynski/photostream/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in NVBar!
+Thank you for your interest in Photostream!

 **This is a personal project and I am not accepting contributions at this time.**